Sv443/Pung/README.md

 ### How?
 This project includes some [`client`](./client/), [`server`](./server/) and [`common`](./common/) / shared code.

-When you launch this game normally, the client code is executed.
+When you launch this game, the `index.js` file in the client folder is executed.
-(When you launch the server by using `npm run server`, the server code is executed instead.)

-After you enter your username, the client contacts the server to initialize the session (this is internally called "handshake").
+It prompts you to enter your username, after which the client contacts the server to initialize the session (this is internally called "handshake").
 The server now generates a cryptographically secure session ID, sanitizes your username, and returns that data to your client.

-Now your client has its session ID, which is used by the server to uniquely identify you without knowing anything about you.
+Now your client has its session ID, which is used by the server to uniquely identify clients and for example know who the lobby admin is.
-This ID is also how the server knows who is the lobby admin.
+Nothing uniquely identifying is saved on the server, it doesn't even know the usernames of the clients after the lobby was initially set up.

 <br>